 Below are frequently asked questions (FAQ) regarding the Waco Police Department’s recruitment process.
 If your question is not answered here, please visit our website or contact our Personnel Unit for more information.

 Q: What is the age requirement to apply for a peace officer position with Waco PD?

-A: Must be 21 years of age by academy start date and not have reached your 45th birthday by entrance exam date.
+A: Age Requirement - Must be 21 years of age by TCOLE Peace Officer Certification test date and not have reached your 45th birthday by entrance exam date.

 Q: Do I have to pay a fee to attend the academy?